spin-itn/spin-itn.github.io/docs/training/ws4/ws4_overview.md

 Single room occupancy apartment full board (the price includes breakfast, lunch, and dinner)   CHF 950.00 <br>
 Double room occupancy apartment full board (the price includes breakfast, lunch, and dinner)   CHF 700.00 <br>
 Single room hostel full board (the price includes breakfast, lunch, and dinner)                CHF 545.00 <br>
-Double room hostel full board (the price includes breakfast, lunch, and dinner)                CHF 397.50 <br>
+Double room hostel full board (the price includes breakfast, lunch, and dinner)                CHF 397.50 <be>

+Each participant must pay for the accommodation after the workshop on-site by credit card.
+Please check with your bank that the price does not exceed your credit card limit.

 The registration fee for the workshop is CHF 110.00.
 {: style="text-align: justify;"}